 These notes are loosely based on empirical evidence and the documentation provided on the Rockwell 56kFlex modem chipset.
 The original PDF documents for the codec and datapump were once available on the Rockwell web site, but were removed when Conexant took them over.
-The closest equivalent documentation of the generic Hayes command set manual is now on the modemsite.com and mirrored at 808hi.com Be warned that these files are fairly big and they are not easy reading.
-The original files were intended for electronics designers working with the chipset and AFAIK are no longer available publically.
+The closest equivalent documentation of the generic Hayes command set manual is now on the modemsite.com (link goes to wayback machine).
+Be warned that these files are fairly big and they are not easy reading.
+The original files were intended for electronics designers working with the chipset and AFAIK are no longer available publicly.
 The URL's change from time to time so drop me a line if links are broken.

 There is also a great deal of useful information in Tez Boyes Demon Tech Modems FAQ which should be definitely be consulted for general fast modem advice before considering any of the more risky tuning tweaks.

 You should take everything here with a pinch of salt, but it is believed to be accurate, and when I have time I will add new data to the tables.
 Don't believe everything you read, but I hope these notes will help tune your system, and that feedback will allow me to tune mine better.
 My BT phone line is probably "average" for the UK supporting stable 46000 and some 48000 connects.
 In wet weather things can degrade to 42000.

 Test files - there are a set of test files on ftp.demon.co.uk which can be downloaded to determine various modem/hardware quirks and problems.
 They are as follows with best speeds seen for 48000 int/ext modems.
 I have a Hayes Accura external 56k 5760GB and a Pace internal 56k which have been extensively tested.